davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/mudPeople/mudPeople.md

-"Where are your horses?" asked one of the figures, who to {{playerName}}'s keen eye, started to look as an old woman.
+"Where are your horses?" asked one of the figures, who to {{playerName}}'s keen eye, started to look like an old woman.

 "I told you before," said Lady Willsbourgh.
 "Our horses have escaped."

 "Give us your stuff, then," said a one-eyed man.
-Or maybe it was that the mud covered his eye.
-Nope, it was missing, {{playerName}} was now sure of it.
 "Food and whiskey."

 "That was rather specific," {{playerName}} said.
 "Who the hell are you, though?"